guilherme-pereira/QTLpoly/README.md

 ## Tutorial

-Simulated and real data set analyses will be posted here accordingly in order to help users to get familiar with the software and allow them to perform their own analyses:
+Simulated and real data set analyses will be listed here opportunately in order to help users to get familiar with the software and allow them to perform their own analyses:

 1. [Tutorial on Multiple QTL Mapping in Autopolyploids with QTLpoly](http)